 Possible impact of GDPR and other applicable laws

 GDPR will have a significant impact on implementation of this recommendation.
-There is current uncertainty, including uncertainty on timelines, and uncertainty on to what extent RDS (WHOIS) information will continue to be publicly available, even in parts of the world.
+There is current uncertainty, including uncertainty on timelines, and uncertainty on to what extent RDS (WHOIS) information will continue to be publicly available, even in parts of the world that do not have data protection law.
 For that reason it is not possible to predict whether, by the time this recommendation is approved by the ICANN Board, there will be sufficient stability to begin the recommended outreach efforts

 WHOIS1 Rec #4: Compliance